jwindhaber/spring-boot/README.md

 Test: **Lesson02PersistenceTest** checks the functionality.

 #### lesson-03-web
 Here you have to configure spring boot with web.
 You have to write a REST Controller which listens to **/hello** and has a **Hello World!** response.
+This Controller hast to be made visible in the test so that only the MVC layer gets tested.

 Test: **Lesson03WebTest** checks the functionality.